Ann Marie Burr's house

 The photograph above was taken in 1961, which was the same year that Burr went missing.

-That morning, Beverly Burr woke up at around 5.30 a.m. because her daughter Mary was crying.
-Mary had a cast on her arm, which was reportedly bothering her.
+That morning, Beverly Burr woke up at around 5.30 a.m. because her daughter, Mary, was crying due to a cast that she had on her arm.

-When Beverly looked into Ann Marie's room, she saw that it was empty.
+When Beverly looked into Ann Marie's room, she noticed that it was empty.

-After walking downstairs, she discovered that the front door was unlocked and the living room window was open.
+After walking downstairs, she saw that the front door was unlocked and the living room window was open.

-It seems as though Burr's abductor initially talked with her through the window, which she would have had to open.
-At that point, he either climbed in himself or asked her to unlock the front door.
+It seems as though Burr's abductor initially talked with her through the window, which she would have had to open herself.
+Following a short conversation, he either climbed into the house himself or convinced her to unlock the front door.

-According to the Burr family, the front door was locked and chained.
-Therefore, it is likely that it was unlocked from the inside.
+The Burr family said that the front door was locked and chained.
+Therefore, it is likely that it was opened from the inside.

 Construction site

-Ann Marie's father, Donald Burr, said that he saw a youth at a construction site on the morning of his daughter's disappearance.
+Ann Marie's father, Donald Burr, said that he approached a youth at a construction site on the morning of his daughter's disappearance.

 The boy in question told him that he hadn't seen his daughter.